Skip to Main Content

 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-DCS 206 - Past, Present, and the Possible Dystopian Future of Computing: Getting Started with Research
+Past, Present, and the Possible Dystopian Future of Computing Library Resources

 Google Scholar provides a simple way to broadly search for scholarly literature.
 From one place, you can search across many disciplines and sources: articles, theses, books, abstracts and court opinions, from academic publishers, professional societies, online repositories, universities and other web sites.

 Scopus This link opens in a new window